lando/lando/examples/platformsh-kitchensink/README.md

 * [Platform.sh Recipe](https://docs.lando.dev/config/platformsh.html)

-In particular its designed to test all the services, application containers, relationship and various multiapp setups.
+In particular its designed to test:

+* Multiapplication configuration
+* All the services and their config
+* All application containers and their config
+* Using application `relationships` from `lando` and the applications themselves
+* The platform.sh documentation on how to connect from an application to a service via a `relationship`

 Here are some general guidelines for adding and testing a services: